-First, a thorough history will be taken from you regarding your general health, any previous eye problems or conditions that you have experienced and a review of any problems that you might be experiencing with your vision or your eyes.
-This will be important information to provide to the technician or eye doctors during the screening process.
-If you have any chronic health problems such as diabetes, heart disease or hypertension, even if they are currently stable, it is important that you relay this information.
-Please be sure to tell the technician or doctors about any medications you are taking for any medical conditions, including over the counter medications or eye drops that you may have been using.
-They are all important considerations in your examination.Next, your family history will be reviewed with you as well.
+First, a thorough history of your general health, previous eye conditions, or any problems concerning your eyes will be assessed.
+This will be important information to provide the doctors during the screening process.
+If you have any chronic health problems such as diabetes, heart disease or hypertension, it is important that you relay this information.
+Please tell the doctor about any medications you are taking, including over the counter medications or eye drops.
+Next, we will review your family history.
 Please tell us about any health problems that run in your family.
-In addition, please tell us about any eye problems that your family members may have experienced such as glaucoma, cataracts or macular degeneration as they can tend to run in families.
+In addition, please tell us about any eye problems that family members may have experienced such as glaucoma, cataracts, or macular degeneration as these tend to run in families.

 The Eye Examination

 Your eye examination will begin with a technician measuring your vision with your current glasses or contact lenses.
 Chances are, if you wear glasses or contacts, some letters on the eye chart will be blurry without them.
 The technician will then ask you to read a chart projected across the examination room that consists of numbers and letters.
 The numbers and letters get progressively smaller and more difficult to read as you move down the chart.
 This test, called the “Snellen Acuity” test is an important first step to understanding how well you see.

 Next, the movement of your eyes is evaluated in order to understand how well the eye muscles function together.
 It will also evaluate how effectively your eye muscles move your eyes into the different positions of gaze.
 A fairly bright light is shined in your eyes.
 This will test the reaction of your pupils.
 By shining the light into your eyes in different directions, we can learn a great deal about how well your optic nerve is functioning.